 If there is a server that hosts the features, communicate with the server

-FeatureModellets you retrieve a list of features, and also allows you to create, update and delete features.
-The CRUD functionality and server communication go hand-in-hand: the feature model communicates each operation to the feature server.
+FeatureModellets you retrieve a list of features, and you can also create, update and delete features.
+The CRUD capability and server communication go hand-in-hand: the feature model communicates each operation to the feature server.
 For more information, see Managing your feature data with a Store.

 Store provides a facade for the

 to query and update its data.
 It inserts a layer of abstraction from the client-server communication protocol and the format

 in which the data is stored on the server.